Advances in Brain Tumor Clinical Care and Research

 The Fourth Biennial World Summit of Brain Tumour Patient Advocates was co-hosted with the International Brain Tumour Alliance.
 It brought together 96 patient advocates from 25 countries around the world and leaders in neuro-oncology for three days.
 It was focused on the most important topics for the patient advocacy community, including treatment advances, quality of life measures, support and education resources, and more.

 The success of our scientific workshops shows the importance of community collaborations.
-It encourages and motives the development of partnerships and networks for the care of people with brain tumors.
+It encourages and motivates the development of partnerships and networks for the care of people with brain tumors.

 Discoveries in Tumor Biology

-In brain tumor research, NCI’s Center for Cancer Research (CCR), Neuro-Oncology Branch (NOB) Investigators Orieta Celiku, Ph.D., Mark Gilbert, M.D., NOB chief, and Orit Lavi, Ph.D., studied how glioblastoma cells can evolve over time through exploratory adaptation.
+In brain tumor research, NOB Investigators Orieta Celiku, Ph.D., Mark Gilbert, M.D.
+(NOB chief), and Orit Lavi, Ph.D., studied how glioblastoma cells can evolve over time through exploratory adaptation.
 This concept explains how organisms, including cancer cells, adapt and survive in stressful or new conditions.
 Being able to predict how these changes occur is a crucial step to increasing patient survival.
-The findings were published in Nature Communications (December 2019) and are an important step to understand various parts of the tumor and how cells change or regrow after surgery, which is the first and best treatment option to increase patient survival in glioblastoma.
+The findings were published in Nature Communications in December 2019.
+This is an important step to understanding various parts of the tumor and how cells change or regrow after surgery, which is the first and best treatment option to increase patient survival in glioblastoma.

-Another Investigator, Chun Zhang Yang, Ph.D., of NOB, CCR, NCI, discovered a new strategy for treating brain tumors with mutations in metabolic enzymes.
+Another NOB investigator, Chunzhang Yang, Ph.D., discovered a new strategy for treating brain tumors with mutations in metabolic enzymes.
 He found that cancers with mutations in key metabolic enzymes, called isocitrate dehydrogenases (IDHs), disrupt normal oxygen metabolism.
 This leads to a buildup of a byproduct known as reactive oxygen species.

 Using a preclinical model, Dr. Yang showed that a small molecule could inhibit the action of a protein that allows mutated cancer cells to survive.
-His findings were published in the Journal of the National Cancer Institute (February 2019) and introduce conceptual advances in the understanding of IDH-related malignancies.
+His findings were published in the Journal of the National Cancer Institute in February 2019 and introduce conceptual advances in the understanding of IDH-related malignancies.

 Progress in Clinical Care and Outcomes

-Our Deputy Chief Terri Armstrong, Ph.D., of NOB, CCR, NCI, studies how patients feel and function on clinical trials.
-This includes what symptoms they experience, when, and how these symptoms impact their daily activities.
+NOB Deputy Chief Terri Armstrong, Ph.D., studies how patients feel and function during clinical trials.
+This includes what symptoms they experience, as well as when and how these symptoms impact their daily activities.

-In a new study in Lancet Oncology (February 2020), Dr. Armstrong shows how including specific data on how patients function and their symptoms in clinical trials can help determine the benefit of a trial.
+In a new study published in Lancet Oncology in February 2020, Dr. Armstrong showed how including specific data on how patients function and their symptoms in clinical trials can help determine the benefit of a trial.
 The study combined input from patients and their families, literature, and clinical groups to develop a standard list of recommended outcomes.
-The next steps are to formally establish these outcomes into all clinical trials.
+The next steps are to formally establish these outcomes in all clinical trials.

-Another remarkable feat was led by Investigator Jing Wu, M.D., Ph.D., of NOB, CCR, NCI.
-The U.S. Food and Drug Administration granted orphan drug status to zotiraciclib for use in patients with glioma in December 2019.
-Gliomas comprise about 30 percent of all brain and central nervous system tumors and 80 percent of all cancerous brain tumors.
-The types of gliomas include astrocytoma, ependymoma, glioblastoma and oligodendroglioma.
+Another remarkable feat was led by NOB Investigator Jing Wu, M.D., Ph.D.
+In December 2019, the U.S. Food and Drug Administration granted orphan drug status to zotiraciclib for use in patients with glioma.
+Gliomas comprise about 30 percent of all brain and central nervous system (CNS) tumors and 80 percent of all cancerous brain tumors.
+The types of gliomas include astrocytoma, ependymoma, glioblastoma, and oligodendroglioma.

-They concluded in Current Opinions in Neurology (December 2019) there is a need for dedicated clinical trials with strong correlative component in patients of all ages with rare CNS tumors.
+Importantly, Dr. Armstrong, Dr. Gilbert and NOB Neuro-Oncologist Marta Penas-Prado, M.D., reviewed the recent progress in the molecular understanding and therapeutic options of select rare CNS tumors.
+The paper, published in Current Opinions in Neurology in December 2019, was designed to present an overview of the current state of the science related to patient care and tumor treatment.
+They concluded there is a need for dedicated clinical trials with a strong correlative component in patients of all ages with rare CNS tumors.
 Critical research questions include relevance of the selected target for specific tumor types, persistence of the actionable biomarker at recurrence, blood-brain barrier penetration, and analysis of mechanisms of primary and acquired resistance.

 Improving Ependymoma Treatment Guidelines